Embassy of Poland, Washington, D.C.: Ambassador's residence

 The Polish ambassador's residence in Washington, D.C., is currently located in the fashionable Embassy Row area of Washington, on Whitehaven Street, an address also shared by the diplomatic missions of Italy and Denmark.
 Adjacent to the British Embassy and near to the Washington home of former U.S. Secretary of State Hillary Clinton, the house is considered one of the finest ambassadorial residences in the city.

 Bought by the Polish government in 2008 as part of a Polish Foreign Office policy to purchase "buildings befitting diplomacy", for a reported price of $9.55 million, the embassy is currently the home of Polish ambassador to the United States.
 The house, built in 1927, was formerly the Washington residence of the late billionaire philanthropist, art collector, and horse breeder Paul Mellon and his widow, Listerine heiress, Rachel ("Bunny") Mellon.

-The house itself is of the late Georgian style, a form of architecture which experienced a popular revival in 1920s Washington, D.C., and particularly in grand residential projects of the era.
+The house itself is of the a style reminiscent of 18th century French houses.
 The residence features a small stone portico, a relatively large garden, private driveway accessed through large wrought iron gates from Whitehaven Street, and a modest conservatory and swimming pool to the rear.
 Additionally the Polish flag now flies in front of the property.

 The house is used primarily as the Washington residence of the incumbent ambassador and his family.
 It also provides an intimate and comfortable location for entertaining the embassy's many official guests as well as conducting embassy garden parties on state holidays and at various points throughout the year.